Domain-Driven-Design-Australia/adaconf-web/src/sections/features.md

 type: features
 ---

-Just some of the ideas we'll be exploring at ADAConf:
+Some of the ideas we'll be exploring at ADAConf: